YunoHost-Apps/fluxbb_ynh/README.md

 ## Limitations

-* Change-url : once you change the URL, you should go to the admin panel and change the `Base URL`
+* Change-URL: once you change the URL, you should go to the admin panel and change the `Base URL`

 ## Additional information